-A man has designed a ‘euthanasia rollercoaster’ that ensures that those who ride it will not survive the experience.
+A man has designed a ‘euthanasia rollercoaster’ that ensures those who ride it will not survive the experience.

 Euthanasia is the practice of intentionally ending life to eliminate pain and suffering, with different countries having differing laws on the matter.

-But now, a controversial design for a euthanasia rollercoaster has sparked online debate.
+The topic has always been a divisive issue and now, a controversial design for a euthanasia rollercoaster has sparked further online debate.

 A man has come up with an unconventional method for euthanasia that offers a final, dramatic experience.